Megakaryocyte: Congenital amegakaryocytic thrombocytopenia

 Congenital amegakaryocytic thrombocytopenia (CAMT) is a rare inherited disorder.
-The primary manifestations are thrombocytopenia and megakaryocytopenia, i.e. low numbers of platelets and megakaryocytes.
+The primary manifestations are thrombocytopenia and megakaryocytopenia, for example low numbers of platelets and megakaryocytes.
 There is an absence of megakaryocytes in the bone marrow with no associated physical abnormalities.
 The cause for this disorder appears to be a mutation in the gene for the TPO receptor, c-mpl, despite high levels of serum TPO.
 In addition, there may be abnormalities with the central nervous system including the cerebrum and cerebellum that could cause symptoms.
 The primary treatment for CAMT is bone marrow transplantation.

 Bone marrow/stem cell transplant is the only remedy for this genetic disease.
 Frequent platelet transfusions are required to keep the patient from bleeding to death until transplant has been completed, although this is not always the case.

 There appears to be no generic resource for CAMT patients on the web and this is potentially due to the rarity of the disease.

+COVID-19 and Viral Infections

+Recent research has revealed important roles of megakaryocytes in viral infections, particularly COVID-19.
+SARS-CoV-2 infection is associated with platelet hyperreactivity and increased rates of arterial and venous thrombosis.
+SARS-CoV-2 mutations have resulted in several variants with differences in transmissibility, infectivity, and patient outcomes.
+Studies have shown that megakaryocytes can be directly infected by SARS-CoV-2, affecting both their transcriptome and platelet production.